 The equations will then be evolved backwards in time (consistently with the negative sign in front of the time derivative) and the leading eigenvalues will be computed after about 300 iterations.
 It is interesting to note that their value is the same one computed for the direct problem, but the eigenmodes present a different shape.
-As in the biglobal stability problem the adjoint eigenvalues are given in the file ChannelStabilityAjoint.evl and the eigenvectors are provided in file ChannelStabilityAdjoint_eig_0.fld and ChannelStabilityAdjoint_eig_1.fld
+As in the biglobal stability problem the adjoint eigenvalues are given in the file ChannelStabilityAjoint_eig_0.fld and ChannelStabilityAdjoint_eig_1.fld

-Figure 11.12 u-field of the leading adjoint mode in channel flow at Re = 7500
+Figure 11.13 u-field of the leading adjoint mode in channel flow at Re = 7500

-Figure 11.13 v-field of the leading adjoint mode in channel flow at Re=7500
+Figure 11.14 v-field of the leading adjoint mode in channel flow at Re = 7500